alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 Lower case.

 Used to define workers critical to an emergency response whose children get prioritised for school attendance.
-It is not the same as an ‘essential worker’.
+It is not the same as an 'essential worker'.

-Use ‘critical worker’ only in relation to educational provision.
+Use 'critical worker' only in relation to educational provision.

-Do not use ‘keyworker’.
+Do not use 'keyworker'.

 ### cross-curricular learning